Amazfit GTR Mini

 heart rate accuracy: 3.5, based on 3 reviews

-Heart-rate accuracy was split, with one review saying readings ran fast and others saying results were close to comparison wearables or very accurate.
+Heart rate accuracy was mixed, with one reviewer seeing elevated readings while others said results came close or seemed very accurate.

 • 3.5